Travel guide

 eSIM on Samsung Galaxy: A Guide for S24, S25, and A Series

-Marc González Sáez Marc González Sáez ·2 de julio de 2026 ·5 min de lectura
+Marc González Sáez Marc González Sáez ·July 2, 2026 ·9 min. read

-Does my Samsung Galaxy have eSIM?
+Does my Samsung Galaxy have an eSIM?

-If that option appears, your phone is ready.
-Another quick tip: dial *#06# on the keypad; if in addition to the IMEI you see an EID (a long number), your Galaxy has eSIM.
-Note that versions sold in some markets (especially dual physical SIM variants in Asia) may not have eSIM even if the model supports it in Europe.
+The quickest way to confirm if your specific unit has it: go to Settings > Connections > SIM card manager and look for the "Add eSIM" option.
+Another quick hint: dial *#06# on the keypad; if in addition to the IMEI you see an EID (a long number of about 32 digits), your Galaxy has an eSIM.
+Keep in mind that versions sold in some markets — especially variants with a dual physical SIM designed for India, China or Hong Kong — may come without an eSIM even if the same model does have it in the European version.

 eSIM on Samsung Galaxy: guide for S24, S25 and A series